How to date Watanabe publisher seals

 2 Date ranges described by Watanabe Tadasu and amended very slightly based on new data.

-3 There was also a very rare square version of the seal.
+3 There was also a rare square version of the seal.

-6 Designs that were first issued in the late 1920s or 1930s with round seals are usually identified as post-war prints.
+5 Designs that were first issued in the late-1920s or 1930s with round seals are usually identified as post-war prints.

-7 Watanabe Shoichiro and leading Hasui scholar Shimizu Hisao have each stated that the round hanko seal applied on any particular day, its size and colour, was essentially random.
+6 Watanabe Shoichiro and leading Hasui scholar Shimizu Hisao have each stated that the round hanko seal applied on any particular day, its size and colour, was essentially random.
 Prints verified from the 1940s-50s typically had 6.5mm to 6.7mm diameter although there were many outliers ranging from a fraction under 6mm (without the outer circle) to a fraction over 7mm.
-The mistaken belief of older prints having smaller seals has been attributed to Westerners misunderstanding how hanko seals were made and employed by Japanese.

 9 Prints on which this seal appears have usually had many of their colour blocks recarved e.g. Hasui and sometimes all woodblocks recarved e.g. Toyonari.
-Watanabe describes these as atozuri, which means later prints (as opposed to shokizuri, early prints).
+Watanabe describes these as atozuri, which translates to later prints (as opposed to shokizuri, early prints).

 Note 1: Printer seals